 The CSS

 You might want to style the related posts further.
-Here is an example of CSS that makes the basic adjustments like responsiveness.
-Copy-paste in your style.css file or any custom CSS plugins.
+Here is an example of CSS that makes basic adjustments like responsiveness.
+Copy-paste the following CSS code into your style.css file or any custom CSS plugins.
+If you are unsure, check how to edit the CSS of your WordPress site.

 #grid-container {